JamesChristie/MockReferralsAPI/README.md

 * The database backing EntityFramework models is in-memory.
 No attempt has been made to formally set primary keys, index for performance, or any other common schema setup.
 It is not necessary for this MVP, and if this code were to be altered to use a traditional database, fewer details would need to be changed to support this.

 * A datastore abstraction and class have been provided to isolate business logic from data operations.
 This allows easier migration of database backends as well as providing a formal, private API for data operations in the language of the business logic.
 Additionally, this avoids problems of needing to mock database interactions in unit tests.
 EntityFramework context and set classes are concrete and do not provide single interfaces to easily mock.
-Directly calling database operations from a controller is always a complication that should be avoided in controller logic.
+Directly calling database operations from a controller is typically a complication that should be avoided.

 * The fake referral link defined in constants does not use the url from the mockups to make it slightly harder for future challenge respondents to find this repo via public internet searches.
+(The same goes for prompt question text in the above section.)

 * User IDs are currently passed via request header to align with the typical approach of an auth token in the header being used to fetch a current user from an auth guard in the controller.